Air India Express Flight 1344: Aircraft and crew

-The accident involved a Boeing 737-800 with a short-field performance package, registered as VT-AXH, manufacturer's serial number 36323 and line number 2108.
+The aircraft involved a Boeing 737-800 with a short-field performance package, registered as VT-AXH, manufacturer's serial number 36323 and line number 2108.
 The aircraft, that first flew on 15 November 2006, was operated by Air India Express and had a tail livery with India Gate on the left and Gateway of India on the right.
-The crew consisted of Captain Deepak Sathe (59), first officer Akhilesh Kumar (32); and four flight attendants.
+The crew consisted of experienced Captain Deepak Sathe (59), first officer Akhilesh Kumar (32); and four flight attendants.
 Sathe had landed successfully at Calicut airport at least 27 times, including more than ten times in 2020.
 He had 10,000 hours of flying experience on the Boeing 737, including 6,662 as commander.
+He was former Indian Air Force pilot.

-Crash
+Accident

 The aircraft departed stand E6 and took off from runway 30R at Dubai International Airport on 7 August 2020, at 14:14 GST (7 August 2020, 10:14 UTC) and was scheduled to arrive at Calicut International Airport at 19:40 IST (7 August 2020, 14:10 UTC), covering a distance of 2673 km.
 It was a repatriation flight for people who had been stranded abroad due to the COVID-19 pandemic, under the Vande Bharat Mission.

 The aircraft reached the airport on schedule.
-The approach was for runway 28, but two landings were aborted due to tailwind and the aircraft circled, waiting for clearance before making a landing on runway 10.
+The aircraft made two landing approaches, first on Runway 28 which was aborted due to tailwind and then from the opposite direction on Runway 10.
 At around 19:37 IST (14:07 UTC), they were given clearance to land on runway 10.
 Due to the monsoon and floods in Kerala at the time, inclement weather conditions reduced visibility at the time of landing to 2000 m.
 Runway 28 was operational and in the first landing attempt, the pilot could not see the runway thus requested for runway 10.
 On the second attempt on 2860 m runway 10, the aircraft touched down near taxiway C, which is approximately 1000 m beyond the runway threshold.
 The aircraft failed to stop before the end of the tabletop runway and plunged 30-35 ft into a gorge, splitting the fuselage into two sections upon impact.
 The accident site was around 3 km from the airport terminal.
 No post-crash fire was reported.
 It was suggested that the crew shut off the engines on landing, which may have saved lives by preventing a fire.
 According to a CISF officer, the aircraft did not slide into the gorge.
 It took off from the cliff and then collapsed.

 The accident was the second fatal accident of Air India Express and was similar to Air India Express Flight 812 which also overran the runway 10 years earlier at Mangalore International Airport, killing 158 people on board.